labilezhu/istio-insider/docs/source/ch2-envoy/arch/network-filter/taming-a-network-filter-en.md

-The “Downstream > Envoy > Upstream” path is referred to in Envoy as the “read” path, and the opposite direction is referred to as the “write” path.
+The “`Downstream > Envoy > Upstream`” path is referred to in Envoy as the “`read`” path, and the opposite direction is referred to as the “`write`” path.

-Unlike the Filter concept you’ve seen in other APIs, Filters in Envoy are stateful.
-A separate instance of Network Filter is allocated for every connection.
+Unlike the Filter concept you’ve seen in other APIs, **Filters in Envoy are stateful.
+A separate instance of Network Filter is allocated for every connection**.